hcarver/hcarver.github.io/_posts/2014-04-24-dense-bitpacking.md

 Now we have our metadata value of 59.
 If we take <code>59 % 3</code> we get back 2, if we take <code>59 % 5</code> we get back 4, and if we take <code>59 % 7</code> we get back 3.

 <h2>Summary</h2>
-Prime numbers let you store several pieces of integer metadata information within a single integer, in a way that lets you access them with a single operation.
+Prime numbers let you store several pieces of integer metadata information within a single integer, in a way that lets you access them with a single modulo operation.

 This probably isn't the fix to your slow code, but it is quite fun.